 The next step is to uninstall your Beat Saber.
 This allows you to downgrade to a previous version:

-- Open SideQuest and access “Apps” by pressing the nine-square icon in the upper part of the display.
+- Open SideQuest and access My Apps by pressing the nine-square icon in the upper part of the display.

 - Open your browser and head to the Oculus website.
 Log into your account and go to this web page to find the 1.17.1 APK.
-Strike the “Download” button.
-If there’s an error, make sure you’re using Oculus on the same browser as the APK website and you’re the owner of the game.
+Click the Download APK button.
+If there’s an error, make sure you’re using Oculus on the same browser as the APK website and that you’re the owner of the game.

 - Wait for the installation to finish, which shouldn’t take more than a minute.
 The platform should notify you when the process is over.